Frequently asked questions and answers

 Calculation of max. combined length and girth: 2 x height + 2 x width + 1 x longest side

-The maximum weight for national shipment is between 30-50 kilograms, depending on the country.
-Export parcels within Europe may weigh up to 50 kilograms.
+The maximum weight for national shipments is between 30-50 kilograms, depending on the country.
+Export parcels within Europe may weigh up to 40 kilograms, for international express up to 50 kilograms.
 This also largely applies to worldwide shipment.
 You can find further information on the website of your country and your GLS depot will provide further details.

 Precisely how much it costs to send a parcel depends on your wishes and requirements.
 If you send parcels regularly, you will get an individual offer from GLS.